Mepemotrarial/pod-scenarios/README.md

 This repository contains the publicly available scenarios of The Power of Darkness interactive adventure engine.

-It is not meant to be pulled or pushed to directly.
+The gamebooks found here are ported for testing purposes and all copyrights go to their respective owners.